[Translation of a lecture by an editor of GegenStandpunkt]

-Although entrepreneurs act out of “egoistic” motives and not in order to improve the goods supply of the population, the entire goods production depends nevertheless in the long run on the desires of the consumers.
+Although entrepreneurs act out of “selfish” motives and not to improve the supply of goods to the population, the entire production of goods is ultimately geared to the wishes of the consumers.
 (W. Henrichsmeyer, Introduction to Political Economy)

 4. The “market equilibrium” is a pure tautology